Neutron: An Implementation of the Transformer Translation Model and its Variants: Conclusion

 \section{Conclusion}

-We focus on Transformer and its variants for neural machine translation, implement Neutron based on pyTorch which can achieve competitive performance and provides several additional functions for neural machine translation, and introduce it in this paper.
+We focus on the Transformer and its variants for NMT, implement the Neutron based on the pyTorch which can achieve competitive performance and provides several additional features for NMT.
+We introduce its features and performance in this paper.